wp-plugins/shutter-reloaded-plus/readme.txt

 Requires at least: 3.0
 Tested up to: 3.7.1
 Stable tag: 0.5
-Version: 0.5

 Darkens the current page and displays an image (like Lightbox, Thickbox, etc.), but is a lot smaller (10KB) and faster.

 == Description ==

 Shutter Reloaded Plus is an image viewer for your website that works similarly to Lightbox, Thickbox, etc. but is under 10KB in size and does not require any external libraries.

+It has many features:

+- keyboard navigation, left and right arrows, and close by pressing the Esc key
-It has many features: resizing large images if the window is too small to display them with option to show the full size image, combining images in sets, redrawing the window after resizing, pre-loading of neighbour images for faster display and very good browser compatibility.
+- resizing large images if the window is too small to display them with option to show the full size image
+- combining images in sets
+- redrawing the window after resizing, RESPONSIVE
+- pre-loading of neighbour images for faster display and very good browser compatibility
+- integrate with Google Analytics to count each image view as a page view
+- option to overwrite NextGen Gallery's effects (Lightbox, Fancybox)
+- option to display a like button for the current page in the control bar
+- click on the image goes to the next image
+- click outsite de image to close de slideshow
+- all images user for buttons are in a PNG sprite, so it only has 3 HTTP request (image, js and css)

 This plugin offers customization of the colour and opacity settings for the background and colour for the caption text, buttons text and the menu background.